wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! tip

+    To edit the file you can use nano, vi, vim or emacs on the container.
     Look for and delete the elements which have `"value": ""` (you will notice these elements do not directly correspond to any columns in the CSV file).

 Use the `csv2bufr` `data transform` command to convert the file `ex_1.csv` to BUFR format.